-Aboriginal and Torres Strait Islander Traineeship Pilot Program
+Aboriginal and Torres Strait Islander Traineeship Program

-During 2012 USQ will commence the Aboriginal and Torres Strait Islander Traineeship Pilot Program – an initiative of the Aboriginal and Torres Strait Islander Career Development and Employment Strategy.
+During 2012 USQ commenced the Aboriginal and Torres Strait Islander Traineeship Pilot Program – an initiative of the Aboriginal and Torres Strait Islander Career Development and Employment Strategy.
 USQ is committed to closing the gap in employment outcomes between Indigenous and non-Indigenous people and through this strategy aims to enhance the educational, employment, training and career development opportunities for Aboriginal and Torres Strait Islander people.

 For all enquiries regarding the Aboriginal and Torres Strait Islander Traineeship Pilot Program please contact the Indigenous Employment Strategy Coordinator.